Higher-derivative corrections to small black rings: Introduction

 where $J$ and $W$ are the angular momentum and the winding number along the direction of rotation.

-The supergravity solutions with the same conserved charges as the rotating DH system were constructed in \cite{Callan:1995hn, Dabholkar:1995nc, Lunin:2001fv} and they are reviewed with some detail in Section~\ref{sec:smallblackrings}.
-It was shown in \cite{Balasubramanian:2005qu, Dabholkar:2006za} that a particular class of them gives raise to supersymmetric 2-charge black rings in five dimensions which also have a singular horizon with vanishing area, analogously to what occurs for small black holes.
+Supergravity solutions with the same conserved charges as the rotating DH system were constructed in \cite{Callan:1995hn, Dabholkar:1995nc, Lunin:2001fv}.\footnote{They are reviewed in Section~\ref{sec:smallblackrings}.} It was shown in \cite{Balasubramanian:2005qu, Dabholkar:2006za} that a particular class of them gives rise to supersymmetric two-charge black rings in five dimensions which also have a singular horizon with vanishing area, analogously to what occurs for small black holes.
 Then, the natural question was: do higher-derivative corrections stretch the horizon of small black rings?
-Some evidence in favor was given in \cite{Iizuka:2005uv}, where the entropy of 5-dimensional small black rings was related to that of static 4-dimensional small black holes by making use of the 4d-5d connection \cite{Gaiotto:2005gf, Elvang:2005sa, Gaiotto:2005xt, Bena:2005ni}.
+Some evidence in favor was given in \cite{Iizuka:2005uv}, where the entropy of five-dimensional small black rings was related to that of static four-dimensional small black holes by making use of the 4d-5d connection \cite{Gaiotto:2005gf, Elvang:2005sa, Gaiotto:2005xt, Bena:2005ni}.
 In addition to this, in \cite{Dabholkar:2006za} it was shown that the scaling analysis used in \cite{Sen:1995in} for small black holes also applies for small black rings and that the Wald entropy would reproduce (\ref{eq:microentropy}) up to an overall proportionality constant.

-Let us observe, however, that the evidence in favor of the regularization of small black rings via higher-derivative corrections is based on certain premises that need not to be true.
+Let us observe, however, that the evidence in favor of the regularization of small black rings via higher-derivative corrections is based on certain premises that may not be necessarily true.
 On the one hand, the argument given in \cite{Dabholkar:2006za} is based on the regularization of four-dimensional small black holes, which has been refuted in \cite{Cano:2018hut}.
 On the other, the scaling argument of \cite{Sen:1995in, Dabholkar:2006za} only works if the correction to the Bekenstein-Hawking entropy is finite, which is not the case for small black holes ---see e.g.~\cite{Cano:2018qev, Faedo:2019xii}--- nor, presumably, for small black rings.

+Our contribution to the preceding discussion will be to compute analytically the leading higher-derivative corrections to the singular small black ring solution in five dimensions.